Twelve Steps Down

 She puts her paws on his knee and screeches in the voice of an unemployed urban banshee.
 Hunger glows like a thousand candles inside her eyes.
 How dare she interrupt such a grave moment for something as prosaic as food?
 Yet her hunger is contagious.
 His stomach begins to churn.
 He gets up.
 She runs upstairs in front of him, kicking with her arthritic paws in her elegant white socks.
 Left side limbs, right side limbs, left side limbs, right side limbs, moving like pistons of an indestructible machine.
 Only cats, giraffes and camels run this way.
 When she reaches the landing, she turns and glares at him.

 He sighs.
 He grabs the rail with his right hand.
 Gravity sucks out his resolve like a hungry maw.
 The first step is the hardest.
 The next one will be easier.
 He sincerely hopes so.

-Mark Budman has been born and raised in the former Soviet Union, but now resides in New York State.
+Mark Budman was born and raised in the former Soviet Union but now resides in New York State.
 His fiction, creative non-fiction and poetry have appeared in such literary magazines as Mississippi Review, Virginia Quarterly, Exquisite Corpse, Iowa Review, McSweeney's, Turnrow, Another Chicago, The Bloomsbury Review and elsewhere.
 He is the publisher of a flash fiction magazine Vestal Review and the recipient of the Broome Country Art Council grant.
 One of his stories has been accepted for the WW Norton anthology "Flash Fiction Forward."
 He is also the interview editor for Web Del Sol.